 The month of July ended with Phil Sconzert racing at the Chisago Lakes Triathlon in Chisago Lakes, MN.
 Phil bested his time from the 2017 event by over a minute and finished on the age-group podium once again.
 This time he took top time in his age-group when he broke the tape in 1:23:26.
 His finish time was also good enough for 8th overall.
 That makes three races for Phil this summer and three podiums (one age-group win, one age-group runner-up and a third place overall podium).
 He has two more races this season to rack-up some more podiums and with the way he’s rolling now, it seems very likely that he’ll do just that.
 Congratulations Phil!

-The second weekend of August was another fantastic one for team Migonis … full post »
+The month of June ended with another age-group podium for one of … full post »